Guernsey's Finest Hour - Roll of Honour

 P. and L. Lawrence

-Peter Le Galloudec, in memory of Lance Corporal 559 Ernest Le Galloudec, his great-uncle, who was killed in 1917 while serving with the RGLI.
+Peter Le Galloudec, in memory of his great-uncle L-Cpl 559 Ernest Le Galloudec, killed in 1917 while serving with the RGLI.

 Geoffrey and Susan Fisher